 Leveraged exchange-traded funds are funds designed to give investors multiples of the daily return of an asset, using swaps and futures contracts.
 They now manage around $100bn.
 Leveraged ETFs are predominantly an American phenomenon.

 The first ETF was listed at the Toronto Stock Exchange in 1990.
 For most of their history, ETFs held straightforward assets like equity indices, reducing the cost of passive investing.
-The past few years have seen rapid expansion of more complicated products.
-In the first four months of 2025 alone, 340 ETFs were launched in America, around 50% more than during the same period in 2024.
+The past few years have seen rapid expansion of more complicated products: launches in early 2025 ran around 50% ahead of the prior year.
 Examples include funds offering triple the inverse of the daily return of bank shares, leveraged exposure to individual chipmakers like Nvidia, and twice the daily return of Trump Media & Technology Group.

 Leveraged ETFs charge fees approaching those of hedge funds, far higher than their low-cost forebears.
 They tend to make markets more volatile, since they often cause large bouts of buying and selling at the end of trading days to maintain their promised return multiple.